- What We Do

 In 2000, the average human attention span was 12 seconds.
 In 2013, a Microsoft study concluded it had fallen to eight seconds.
 After the study, Satya Nadella, the chief executive officer of Microsoft, said that “The true scarce commodity” of the near future will be “human attention.”

 Images help convert customers.
 Period. according to marketing industry influencer Krista Neher, the human brain can process images up to 60,000 times faster than words, and people are impatient.
 However, in order for your images—all of your images, from website banners to background images—to be found, you need to have them optimized.
-If you need help with yours, give us a call.
+If you need help with Google image SEO, give us a call.